NoLtour/Uni-notes/Thermofluids/34U Velocity distrobutions/modeling laminar flow in a pipe.md

 ### Derivation
+We make some assumptions:
-First we start with the assumption that the flow is fully developed (so it's cross section/flow is uniform for its length, aka a really long pipe) so no [[boundary layer]] [[first meme since easter break lets go|shinanigins]].
+- flow is fully developed (so it's cross section/flow is uniform for its length, aka a really long pipe) so no [[boundary layer]] [[first meme since easter break lets go|shinanigins]].
+- Flow is incompressible
+- No mass accumulation (flow rate is constant for the length of the pipe)

 ![[Pasted image 20220426154544.png]]